Serhii-Lemkin/AngularShop/README.md

 ## Data Server

-Run `npm run server` to run a fake db.json that feeds all the data
+Run `npm run server` to run a fake db.json that feeds all the data, will be found at `http://localhost:4100/`

 ## Development server